Dewalt DW713 Review: How good is it really?

 The Hitachi comes with a basic clamp, which must be purchased separately in the case of the Dewalt.
 However, this cost is offset by the difference in blades.
 The C10FCE2 is outfitted with a 24-tooth blade that will need to be replaced for precision cuts.
 Though the product comes at a slightly lower price, the cost and effort of replacing a blade will eat up that difference in price real quick.

 The decision will ultimately come down to brand loyalty.
 Both Dewalt and Hitachi share a strong reputation for quality.
-With many consumers choosing to equip their workshop with machinery from one of these two brands, the small differences between the different products often go ignored.
+With many consumers choosing to equip their workshop with machinery from one of these two brands, the small differences between the different products often go ignored (learn more about the C10FCE2 in my review here).

 Where to buy at the best price